 Share Capital and Government Fees

-• Minimum Share Capital: In Spain, there is no specific minimum share capital requirement set for cryptocurrency companies.
+- Minimum Share Capital: There is no specific minimum share capital requirement set for cryptocurrency companies.
 This means that companies can be registered without specifying a particular amount of capital, unless required by law for certain activities or when reviewed by the Bank of Spain.
 In such cases, the standard requirements for companies will apply.

-• Government Fees: The government fees associated with company registration and licensing vary by region and the type of license.
+- Government Fees: The government fees associated with company incorporation and licensing vary by region and the type of license.
 Typically, these include registration fees with the Registro Mercantil, notary fees, and taxes on documentation, which can range from 1,000 to 2,000 EUR.

 Personnel Requirements

-• Companies must appoint a Responsible Compliance Officer (Responsable de Cumplimiento) who ensures that the company adheres to all AML/CFT regulations.
+- It is necessary to appoint a Responsible Compliance Officer (Responsable de Cumplimiento) who ensures that the crypto platform adheres to all AML/CFT regulations.
 This individual should have relevant experience in financial services or blockchain technology.

 Business premises requirements